ruby/ruby/doc/exceptions.md

 Rescued Errno::ENOENT
 ```

-A `rescue` statement may specify a variable;
+A `rescue` statement may specify a variable
-in that case, the rescued exception
+whose value becomes the rescued exception
-(an instance of Exception or one of its subclasses)
+(an instance of Exception or one of its subclasses:
-is assigned to that variable:

 ```
 begin